desoul-labs/soulhub-contracts/docs/ERC5727/interfaces/IERC5727Expirable.md

 > ERC5727 Soulbound Token Expirable Interface

-_This extension allows soulbound tokens to be expired._
+_This extension allows soulbound tokens to be expired. interfaceId = 0x2a8cf5aa_

 ## Methods